rebeccaringuette/kamodo-core/docs/CONTRIBUTING.md

 Try to at least maintain the current code coverage with your PR.

+### Hourly (optional)

-3. Consider using [hourly](https://github.com/asherp/hourly) for time tracking your branch.
+Consider using [hourly](https://github.com/asherp/hourly) for time tracking your branch.
 This will allow future developers to see which parts of the code receive the most attention.

 If you're using hourly, you'll want to configure `hourly.yaml` so that your worklog points to a file named after you: